its-cyberjaya/constitution/README.md

   - Elections where committee positions where/if required
   - Sharing on events and activities that will be organised in the coming year
 4. Major amendments to the constitution require a **two-thirds majority vote** from the members that attend the AGM.
-5. Notice regarding the AGM must be made known to members **at least a week** before the event.

 ##### 5. General Meeting (GM)
     a.
 The President of IT Society has the right to call for a General Meeting if and only if he/she has gained the approval of the Executive Council.